Kata Bella Logo

 Lokananta

-Other article: Swapping Beaches for Mountaintops: A Chilly Christmas in Bromo | 2024
+You may also like this article: Swapping Beaches for Mountaintops – A Chilly Christmas in Bromo

 Lokananta is a sacred pilgrimage site for those passionate about music, art, and history.
 Established in 1956, it was Indonesia’s first record label and vinyl record producer.
 In their heyday, they were the ones that introduced Indonesia to legendary musicians; Gesang (famously known for his song ‘Bengawan Solo‘), Titiek Puspa, and Waldjinah to name a few.

-Its archive is not limited to only pop and Keroncong music at the time; but also home to Indonesia’s largest collection of Gamelan recordings, various ethnic/folk music throughout the country, and even a recorded speech of Presiden Soekarno reading the Proclamation of Indonesian Independence.
+Its archive is not limited to only pop and Keroncong music at the time; but also home to Indonesia’s largest collection of Gamelan recordings, various ethnic/ folk music throughout the country, and even a recorded speech of Presiden Soekarno reading the Proclamation of Indonesian Independence.
 After several challenging decades trying to adapt to technological advances of cassettes and CDs, Lokananta was revitalised in 2022 and is now functioning as a modern creative hub for the public.

 Lokananta Museum